cla25ber/full_biabduction/README.md

 The project is composed of two main modules:

 ### `symbolic_heap`
-The former defines all the necessary operations to work with symbolic heaps; it is composed of the following files:
+Defines all the necessary operations to work with symbolic heaps.
 - **types**: defines the structure of symbolic heaps.
 - **substitution**: provides all the operations regarding variables and their substitution.
 - **symb_heap_ops**: provides all the useful operations to work with symbolic heaps.